mikalv/docker-litecoin-core/README.md

 ### `uphold/litecoind:<version>`
 Based on a slim Debian image, targets a specific version branch or release of Litecoin Core (e.g. `0.13.2`, `0.13`).

+### `uphold/litecoind:<version>-alpine`
+Based on Alpine Linux with Berkeley DB 4.8 (cross-compatible build), targets a specific version branch or release of Litecoin Core.

 ## Supported Docker versions